 The essential term operates differently from the formal notice of default and the express termination clause.
-In the last two instances the termination of the agreement occurs immediately after the breach, whereas with the essential term the termination occurs 3 days after the breach has occurred.
+In the last two instances the termination of the agreement occurs immediately after the breach of contract, whereas with the essential term the termination occurs 3 days after the breach has occurred.
 The non-defaulting party can therefore accept performance even though the term has expired, albeit the communication must occur within 3 days.

 Another difference between the express termination clause and the essential term is that in the first case the non-defaulting party should take action and notifying the debtor of its intention to terminate the agreement.
 With regard to the essential term on the other hand the non-defaulting party should not take any action for the termination to occur.

 The creditor can also waive its right to terminate the contract, but this must be communicated to the debtor within 3 days otherwise the agreement will be considered as terminated.
 The communication does not need to be in a specific form, although it is advisable for it to be done in writing.

 Share this article